ydataai/ydata-profiling/CONTRIBUTING.md

 ## How to contribute to Pandas-Profiling

-Pandas-profiling aims to ease exploratory data analysis for structured datasets.
+Pandas-profiling aims to ease exploratory data analysis for structured datasets, including time-series.
 Our focus is to provide users with useful and robust statistics for such datasets encountered in industry, academia and elsewhere.
 Pandas-profiling is open-source and stimulates contributions from passionate community users.